 Oaken (The shopkeeper with the “Big Summer Blowout”)

-Wrap Your Gifts & Tag w/the Christmas Code Name: This year I had some girl and boy themed paper, so I wrapped them in both.
+Wrap Your Gifts & Tag w/the Christmas Code Name: I had some girl and boy-themed paper this year, so I wrapped them in both.
 My goal is to keep them guessing.
 The boys don’t care that they are unwrapping gifts in Frozen paper because this is FUN!
-That and they just don’t care.
-I could wrap them in toilet paper and they would still be excited.
+That and they don’t care.
+I could wrap them in toilet paper, and they would still be excited.

-Winner’s Choice: You can do this any way you choose, but we are going to allow the kiddo that breaks the code and figures out who each character is choose when we open gifts (Christmas Eve or Christmas Day…is that even a question) and they will get to choose the theme for next year.
-If there is a tie then we will put the winning children’s themes in a hat and let fate decide!
+Winner’s Choice: You can do this any way you choose, but we are going to allow the kiddo that breaks the code and figures out who each character is selected when we open gifts (Christmas Eve or Christmas Day…is that even a question) and they will get to choose the theme for next year.
+If there is a tie, we will put the winning children’s pieces in a hat and let fate decide!

-So there ya go, that’s what we are doing.
-If you choose to play along let me know what your theme is, I would love to hear it!
-My kids are having so much fun with this, so I just had to share it1
+So there you go, that’s what we are doing.
+If you choose to play along, let me know what your theme is.
+I would love to hear it!
+My kids are having so much fun with this, so I just had to share it.